DreadedKane/The-Long-Winter/docs/chapter-1-tdd.md

 - Built on **ink** (inkle's narrative scripting language) embedded via a UE5 plugin, specifically because ink's native conditional syntax (`{hild_chore_helped: ... | ...}`) maps directly onto State queries with minimal custom tooling, and it's proven at scale on far larger branching projects.
 - Every ink knot that produces player-facing dialogue is required (via a build-time lint script, not a style guideline) to reference at least one World State variable if one exists for that beat — this is the actual technical enforcement of "state, not flags," not just an instruction to writers.
-- Camera and character behavior during dialogue is driven by the **same live animation/behavior system used outside dialogue** — an NPC delivering a line is still a fully simulated character in the world (can be walked around, interrupted by moving away, seen from any angle), never a canned two-shot.
+- Camera and character behaviour during dialogue is driven by the **same live animation/behavior system used outside dialogue** — an NPC delivering a line is still a fully simulated character in the world (can be walked around, interrupted by moving away, seen from any angle), never a canned two-shot.
 This is the direct technical answer to "no cutscenes reserved for movies."

 ---